 The Nasha Russia show was first shown in 2006, and has been a great hit with the Russian people – it will soon enter its fifth season, and has completed more than 70 episodes, each of 30 minutes.

 The show has run into a few legal issues from time to time.
 It has a formal licence from the BBC to copy the Little Britain format, so no problems there.
 But Nasha Russia was recently banned in Tajikistan for its less than flattering portrayal of migrant workers Ravshan and Jamshud.
 Opinions in Tajikistan seem to be split between those who think it’s just a funny show, and those who take offence – unfortunately, the people who take offence have got control of the courts at the moment.

 In early 2010, TNT released Nasha Russia the Movie (formally titled Nasha Russia: Balls of Fate).
-I haven’t seen it yet, so have no idea if it’s any good, but for your enjoyment, here’s the trailer.
+It’s reception was disappointing – it currently has an IMDB rating of just 4.6.